bblalock/group_size_simulation/group_size/indirect_pathway/README.md

 ### Normalized Model with Floor Rate

 We further extend the model by introducing a minimum incarceration rate (floor).
 This addresses the empirically suspect scenario of extremely low incarceration rates for advantaged groups.
-The floor is applied in a two-step process:
+The floor is applied by shifting the entire incarceration rate function upward:

 **Step 1:** Calculate initial rates using the normalized model
 $$\text{InitialRate}(z) = targetAvgRate \cdot \frac{(1-z)^{\gamma}}{\mathbb{E}[(1-Z)^{\gamma}]}$$

-**Step 2:** Apply floor rate constraint
+**Step 2:** Add the floor rate to shift the function upward
-$$\text{RateWithFloor}(z) = \max(floorRate, \text{InitialRate}(z))$$
+$$\text{RateWithFloor}(z) = \text{InitialRate}(z) + floorRate$$

 **Step 3:** Apply second normalization to maintain target average
 $$\text{FinalRate}(z) = \text{RateWithFloor}(z) \cdot \frac{targetAvgRate}{\mathbb{E}[\text{RateWithFloor}(Z)]}$$

 Where:
-- $floorRate$ is the minimum allowed incarceration rate
+- $floorRate$ is the amount by which to shift the entire function upward
 - The second normalization factor $\frac{targetAvgRate}{\mathbb{E}[\text{RateWithFloor}(Z)]}$ ensures the population-average rate remains at $targetAvgRate$ after applying the floor

 This two-step normalization process is critical for maintaining comparable scenarios across simulation runs.
-When we add a floor, we potentially increase the average rate, so the second normalization factor adjusts all rates proportionally downward to maintain the target average.
+When we add a floor by shifting the function upward, we increase the average rate, so the second normalization factor adjusts all rates proportionally downward to maintain the target average.
+Unlike a hard floor constraint that creates a discontinuity, this approach preserves the smooth shape of the incarceration rate function while ensuring a minimum level of risk.

 ![Position-to-Rate Function with Floor](output/figures/normalized_indirect_position_to_rate_function_with_floor.png) *This graph shows the position-to-incarceration rate function with a floor rate of 100 per 100,000 applied.
 Multiple curves represent different γ values, with the horizontal line at the bottom showing where the floor rate creates a minimum threshold.
 Unlike the no-floor version, these curves are slightly compressed at the higher rate values to maintain the same population average.
 The γ=2 curve still shows the steepest decline, reaching approximately 1500 per 100,000 at the lowest positions before flattening to the floor rate at higher positions.*